JackieNomsa/JackieNomsa/README.md

 - 👀 I’m interested in Web Develpment
 - 🌱 I’m currently learning Java, netwoking
 - 💞️ I’m looking to collaborate on CS projects and web dev
-- 📫 You can reach me using my github portfolio
+- 📫 You can reach me using my profile https://jackienomsa.github.io/my-react-portfolio/

 <!---
 JackieNomsa/JackieNomsa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.